 The engine was built in 1911 at the Vulcan Foundry in Newton-le-Willows, Merseyside.
-Many locomotives built in the North West of England were exported to countries of the former British Empire.
-The Vulcan served on the North Western Railway of India.
+Many locomotives built in the North West of England were exported to countries of the former British Empire and the Vulcan served on the North Western Railway of India.
 It was later transferred to Pakistan Railways after Partition in 1947, where it ran until 1982.

-The performance marks Chopra's return to Manchester after his piece Coal on Cotton at The Whitworth in 2013 (pictured above).
+The performance marks Chopra's return to Manchester after his piece Coal on Cotton at The Whitworth in 2013 (pictured below).

 New North and South

 This performance is part of New North and South, a three-year programme of co-commissions, exhibitions and intellectual exchange across a network of 11 arts organisations from the North of England and South Asia.
-The network, supported using public funding by the National Lottery through Arts Council England's Ambition for Excellence programme, will bring prominence to the work of leading Bangladeshi, Indian, Pakistani, Sri Lankan and UK artists and include new artistic commissions, exhibitions and performances in Manchester, Leeds and Liverpool and in Colombo, Dhaka, Lahore, Karachi and Kochi.
+The network, supported by public funding from the National Lottery through Arts Council England's Ambition for Excellence programme, will bring prominence to the work of leading Bangladeshi, Indian, Pakistani, Sri Lankan and UK artists.
+It will include new artistic commissions, exhibitions and performances in Manchester, Leeds and Liverpool and in Colombo, Dhaka, Lahore, Karachi and Kochi.

 New North and South partners are: Manchester Art Gallery, the Whitworth, Manchester Museum, Liverpool Biennial, The Tetley in Leeds, Colombo Biennale (Sri Lanka), Dhaka Art Summit (Bangladesh), Karachi and Lahore Biennales (Pakistan), Kochi-Muziris Biennale (India) and the British Council.